-Hi it’s Kathy, with another card using the fabulous Party Like a Pirate stamp set by My Favorite Things MFT Stamps.
+Hi it’s Kathy, with a Pop-Up card using the fabulous Party Like a Pirate stamp set by My Favorite Things MFT Stamps.

 There are just so many cute images in this set that I wanted to make a little scene with them.
 A fun way to do this is by making a Pop-Up Box Card.